 Diabetes mellitus is what you probably envision when you hear “diabetes.”
-Diabetes mellitus causes high blood sugar, requiring treatment with insulin, prescription diets, and the best diabetic dog treats.
+Diabetes mellitus causes high blood sugar, requiring treatment with insulin, and the best diabetic dog food.
 Dogs with diabetes mellitus drink and urinate a lot, because they are spilling large amounts of sugar into their urine.

 Diabetes insipidus also leads to increased thirst and urination.
 However, the urine of a dog with diabetes insipidus does not contain excess sugar.
 While the word “mellitus” means “honey sweet,” the term “insipid” literally means “lacking flavor.”
 Both conditions increase urine output, but the underlying causes are entirely different.

 Fortunately, thanks to modern medicine, we no longer rely on taste-testing to distinguish between diabetes insipidus and diabetes mellitus!
 Read on to learn how diabetes insipidus is diagnosed, and what this diagnosis could mean for your dog.

 Urine output in dogs is controlled by a hormone known as antidiuretic hormone (ADH).
 This hormone is produced by the pituitary gland, which is located in the brain.
 From there, it travels through the bloodstream to the kidneys.
 Once in the kidneys, ADH has an “antidiuretic” effect, decreasing urine production and promoting fluid retention.